Some Tips for Swifter Turn Times

-The appraisal profession is continuously evolving.
-Often, it seems, appraisers are asked to provide additional information or have steps added to their data gathering.
-All to ensure their client receives the best data possible.
-In order to keep up with the constantly changing requirements, A. M. Appraisals is constantly seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
-Since A. M. Appraisals knows that time is important to everyone, we've listed a few tips you can do to speed up the process when you order an appraisal with A. M. Appraisals.
+The appraisal profession is evolving constantly.
+Commonly, it seems, appraisers are asked to offer more information or have steps added to their research.
+They do this extra work to guarantee their client is presented with the best information to be had.
+To stay current with the constantly changing requirements, A. M. Appraisals is always testing new tools and tweaking processes in order to increase efficiency so we can do more work for our customers.
+At A. M. Appraisals we know that time is important to everybody, so here are some things you can do to speed up the process whenever you order an appraisal from A. M. Appraisals.

-- By ordering online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to manually enter information from a fax, and you don't have to wonder whether we received the order.
+- By ordering online, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to include with your assignment.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.

-- Be sure to tell us about the unique elements of this property.
+- Be sure to let us know about the property's distinct characteristics.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as early as possible makes your report arrive more quickly.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we would find out on our own anyway, and knowing them as early as possible will likely make your report arrive earlier.

-Hearing from you -- a person they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
-Our website has several pages of useful information about the appraisal process for homeowners.
-Please feel free to share it with your clients.
-Tell them to call us if they want to familiarize themselves with the staff and our services.
-Remind them it's in their interest to set the appointment without delay!
+Coming directly from you -- a person they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the appraisal inspection time.
+Please feel free to point your customers to this website, where we have lots of pages of useful information for homeowners and others describing the appraisal process.
+They can even call us if they want to meet our staff and learn more about our services.
+And tell them it benefits them to set the appointment without delay!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to keep track of the status of your report.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information is available to you online.
+It's never been easier to keep track of your report's status.